srl-labs/containerlab-workshop-ch/README.md

-# Containerlab Workshop at DENOG 16
+# Containerlab Workshop at Sunrise CH

 A list of workshop modules.
 Each module is a self-contained guide that can be followed independently, but it is recommended to go through them in order if you are new to Containerlab.